Monday, 25 July 2016

 I focused on placing each foot on the rocks as carefully as I could, at times making sure it wasn't slippery before exerting my weight on them for the foothold to take place and prepare for the next....
 It took forever and ever...
 A Caucasian couple descended effortlessly while edging us on, with the lady telling us it was all worth it - she had cried nine times upon witnessing the beauty up there...
 We had met may trekkers along our journey, from different countries - there were Caucasians, Mainland Chinese, Japanese, Malaysians, etc .

-I saw Nemo and Flo right ahead and above us, finding the best steps on the wide rocky landscape up.
+I saw Nemo and Flo right ahead and above us, finding the best steps up on the wide rocky landscape.
 Our guide had told us, "You see where easy you go...".
 Thankfully for our guide - I was highly dependent on him.
 When every step seemed impossible, he would hold my hand and lead the way - I could only place my blind faith in him as there were times when there seemed to be no footholds at all - and I just held onto his hand tightly, though slippery with perspiration and scree.
 When he was not available, I had to rely on the Hub.
 I did not know when they would slip and fall as well (Hey you never know!).
 This trip was my greatest test of my faith and trust on fellow human beings ...
 My first trek up a mountain proper, and an active volcano it is.

 Base Camp